The War of the Roses (film): Release

 The premiere of The War of the Roses took place in Los Angeles on December 4 and in New York at the Gotham Theatre on December 6, 1989.
 It was released in the United States on December 8, 1989, by 20th Century Fox.
-The film was preceded in theaters by "Family Therapy", a The Simpsons short from The Tracey Ullman Show which was also included on the film's UK and Australian VHS rental releases.
+The film was preceded in theaters by "Family Therapy", a The Simpsons short from The Tracey Ullman Show that was also included on the film's UK and Australian VHS rental releases.

 Home media

-The War of the Roses was released in the U.S. on DVD Special Edition on December 18, 2001.
-Released by 20th Century Fox, the film is presented in its original 1.85:1 widescreen format; and features director commentary with Danny DeVito, deleted scenes, computer sketches, storyboards, still galleries, 4 theatrical trailers, and 6 TV advertisements.
-A Blu-ray Filmmakers ‘Signature Series’ released on September 18, 2012 ports over old bonus features and adds new featurette interviews in HD about revisiting the film and its musical score.
+The War of the Roses was released in the United States on DVD Special Edition on December 18, 2001.
+Released by 20th Century Fox Home Entertainment, the film is presented in its original 1.85:1 widescreen format.
+This THX certified DVD features director commentary with Danny DeVito, deleted scenes, computer sketches, storyboards, still galleries, 4 theatrical trailers, and 6 TV advertisements.
+A Blu-ray Filmmakers 'Signature Series' released on September 18, 2012, ports over old bonus features and adds new featurette interviews in HD about revisiting the film and its musical score.
 A Blu-ray was released by Fox in the United Kingdom in January 2013 with the same extra features.